-In addition to the requirements for federal, state, and fuel provider fleets, EPAct grants the Department of Energy (DOE) the authority to extend the requirements to local government and private fleets.
+In addition to the requirements for federal, state, and fuel provider fleets, EPAct 1992 grants the DOE the authority to extend the requirements to local government and private fleets.
 However, as of 2002, DOE had not made a determination on requirements for local and private fleets.
 As part of the above lawsuit, the Center for Biological Diversity also asked the court to force DOE to promulgate new rules.
 In ruling on the above case, the U.S. District Court for the Northern District of California ordered DOE to establish a timeline for a new rulemaking.
-DOE compiled a timeline and, on March 4, 2003, it issued a rulemaking determining that such a program would not promote the goals of EPAct, neither reducing dependence on foreign oil nor leading to greater use of alternative fuel vehicles (68 Federal Register 10319).
+DOE compiled